Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Messaging/IMessageMediator.md

 ### CleanUp()

 Cleans up the list of registered handlers.
-All handlers that are no longer alive are removed from the list.This method is automatically invoked after each call to Object) , but can also be invoked manually.
+All handlers that are no longer alive are removed from the list.
+This method is automatically invoked after each call to Object), but can also be invoked manually.